pgspider/influxdb_fdw/README.md

 This PostgreSQL extension is a Foreign Data Wrapper (FDW) for InfluxDB.

 The current version can work with PostgreSQL 9.6, 10, 11, 12 and 13.
+Currently this FDW supports InfluxDB 1.x series only.

 Go version should be 1.10.4 or later.
 ## Installation